EPA Head Scott Pruitt Chooses Big Business Over Climate Change Science [Opinion]

 Scott Pruit, the current head of the Environmental Protection Agency, rejects his own agencies analysis on climate change.
-GQ’s Jay Willis calls Pruitt a “dangerous, science-denying buffoon.”
+GQ’s Jay Willis calls Pruitt a “dangerous, science-denying buffoon”.
+And I can’t argue.

 And I can’t argue.